MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/ns-bluetoothapis-bluetooth_device_info_struct.md

 ## -remarks

-See the Bluetooth specification at
-<a href="https://www.bluetooth.org/Technical/AssignedNumbers/references.htm">https://www.bluetooth.org/Technical/AssignedNumbers/references.htm</a> for class of device (COD) information.
+See the [Bluetooth class-of-device (CoD) codes](https://www.bluetooth.com/specifications/assigned-numbers/baseband/) for more information.